vanitasvitae/GSOC2017/README.md

 My draft specification can be found [here](https://geekplace.eu/xeps/xep-jet/xep-jet.html), while my prototype implementation can be found [here](https://github.com/vanitasvitae/Smack/tree/jingle3/smack-experimental/src/main/java/org/jivesoftware/smackx/jet) (only OMEMO encryption so far).

 ## Status
-Not all of my code has been merged into Smacks [master branch](https://github.com/igniterealtime/Smack/) yet.
-This is partially due to experimental features, which need approval by the XSF.
+The following of my code has been merged into Smacks [master branch](https://github.com/igniterealtime/Smack/).
+Some parts are still missing, which is partially due to experimental features, which need approval by the XSF.
 Unmerged code can be found in [my repository](https://github.com/vanitasvitae/Smack/tree/jingle3).

 **Merged**